KodyJKing/superhot-mcc/notes/superhotmcc-dev-notes/Reversing.md

 Just search for 1 when paused and 0 when unpaused.
 You can restrict the search to `MCC-Win64-Shipping.exe` in Cheat Engine.

+## Animations

+Bone poses live directly on the Entity structure, though they have varying offset from the entity base. `Entity.field_0x1aa` holds the offset from entity base to the bones array.
+Bone poses use encoding `struct Transform { Quaternion rotation; Vec4 translation; }`.
+When viewing an entity in memory, look for a region where every 8th float is 1.

+`Transform.translation.w` might actually be scale.

+I've only reversed the `Animation` structure enough to find `boneCount`.
+See `Halo1.cpp:Entity::boneCount` for information on how animations are accessed.

 # See Also

 [Kavawuvi's map file documentation](https://opencarnage.net/index.php?/topic/6693-halo-map-file-structure-revision-212/)